openstack/charm-ops-sunbeam/doc/concepts.rst

 ----------

 Currently templates should be placed in `src/templates/`.
-If the charm is an OpenStack charm the template file can be places in the subdirectory relating to the relevant OpenStack release and the correct template will be selected.
+If the charm is an OpenStack charm the template file can be placed in the subdirectory relating to the relevant OpenStack release and the correct template will be selected.

 Charms